oyvczfo05177/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
 It's often better to write clear and simple code first, and then optimize only if necessary, based on profiling and performance measurements.
 Focusing too much on optimization early on can lead to overly complex code that is difficult to maintain and debug.

+# 2023-12-19
+- "Premature optimization is the root of all evil." - Donald Knuth.

+Focus on writing clean, readable, and maintainable code first.
+Optimization should only be done when it is necessary and after profiling has identified performance bottlenecks.